uva-math/uva-math-code/documentation/people_pages.md

 - Cyclic extensions and the local lifting problem (with S. Wewers), Ann. of Math. **180**, No. 1 (2014), 233--284.
 - Fields of moduli of three-point $G$-covers with cyclic $p$-Sylow, I, Algebra Number Theory **6**, No. 5 (2012), 833--883.
 {% endhighlight %}

+1. describe what everything means and how it's built into a page.
+2. step by step.?